Bonf6059/ISA-RandomPatches/README.md

 - New traders (Book orbital trader, grocery trader and basic stuff trader like foods and clothes)
 - Boomrat produce little amount of chemfuel and is easier to tame
 - Smoothed stone is now worthless
-- Additional plants to make plantable like in VFEM2 or Ali's mod
 - Cambiare ricetta pemmican se epochs-tallow è installato, richiede x tallow e carne/verdure invece di carne e verdure

 # Old updates